 Living on the Canadian prairies it’s odd that my grandson had a passion for big boats when he was small, but he did.
 So, imagine our surprise when we found a whole museum, The Maritime Museum of Manitoba, dedicated to them on our holidays one summer.

-While parts of the prairies are arid, Manitoba’s Lake Winnipeg is the fifth largest freshwater lake in Canada, exceeding even Lake Ontario and Lake Erie in size.
+While parts of the prairies are arid, Manitoba’s Lake Winnipeg is the sixth largest freshwater lake in Canada, exceeding even Lake Ontario in size.

 Decades ago it was traversed by steamships carrying freight and passengers.
 The Marine Museum of Manitoba, in the small community of Selkirk, just outside of Winnipeg, has collected some of these ships and preserved them for visitors to explore.